Stocks & Mutual Funds

 How NJ treats gains from different asset classes.

 Reported on Schedule NJ-DOP (Line 19).
 Mutual fund capital gain distributions go on Line 2 of NJ-DOP.
 NJ follows federal wash sale adjustments automatically.
-No long-term rate benefit — all gains taxed at ordinary rates.
+No long-term rate benefit, all gains taxed at ordinary rates.

 Primary residences qualify for Section 121 exclusion.
 Investment/rental property is fully taxable.
 Nonresident sellers face the exit tax (2% or 10.75% of gain).
 NJ depreciation basis may differ from federal due to decoupling from bonus depreciation.

 Treated as property per NJ TAM-2015-1(R).
 Crypto-to-crypto trades are taxable events.
 All gains taxed at ordinary NJ rates.
 Federal wash sale rules do not apply to crypto.
 NJ-1040 requires digital asset disclosure.
+See the crypto tax services for reconciliation help.

 Gains from selling S-Corp stock or partnership interests reported on Schedule NJ-DOP.
 NJ may require separate adjusted basis calculation (GIT-9P for partnerships, GIT-9S for S-Corps) due to NJ depreciation differences.